 Día de los Muertos in Austin

-Now entering its 36th year in Austin, the Viva la Vida celebration will be held on October 26, 2019 and features a grand procession and street festival in downtown Austin.
-The festivities kick off at noon with a parade traveling west on Sixth Street and culminating on the festival grounds at Fourth Street and Congress Avenue.
+For 36 years, the Viva la Vida celebration has been held each fall and features a grand procession and street festival in downtown Austin.
+The festivities kick off with a parade traveling west on Sixth Street and culminating on the festival grounds at Fourth Street and Congress Avenue.
 Expect costumes, props, live music, dancers and floats, all marching down historic Sixth Street.
 The festival features an Education Pavilion with hands-on art activities and artist demos as well as a celebration with traditional foods, local artist and retail booths, a low-rider exhibition, live music and performances throughout the day.

 Find more information about Viva la Vida here, and start planning your Día de los Muertos celebration in Austin today.

 Contributed by Clarissa De Leon.
 Photos of Viva la Vida Parade, credit Chris Caselli.